SoK: Honeypots & LLMs, More Than the Sum of Their Parts?: Discussion Limitations

 \subsection{LLM-Honeypot Evaluation}

-The community has developed an evaluation triad for measuring success: (1) human user studies for deceptiveness, (2) in-lab statistical and script-replay tests for fidelity, and (3) in-the-wild deployments for engagement.
-This convergence on a robust set of metrics and reusable evaluation methods allows for statistical comparison and rigorous growth in the field.
-We note that very recent work of Aradi et al. \cite{aradi2025metrics} provides a more comprehensive honeypot evaluation framework, including metrics for attack interaction depth and fingerprinting resistance, and are recommended to be considered in future evaluations.
+Current research into LLM-based honeypots seeks to resolve what Wang et al. \cite{Wang2024} define as the honeypot ``trilemma'': the simultaneous optimization of flexibility, interaction, and deception.
+To measure progress against these goals, we systematize the literature's disparate metrics into an evaluation tetrad: (1) \textbf{believability \& deception}, typically measured via human user studies or semantic similarity of simulated versus real outputs; (2) \textbf{fidelity}, assessed through response timing/latency statistics, Levenshtein distance between generated and ground-truth responses, and command execution success rates; (3) \textbf{attacker costs \& intelligence}, usually measured by in-the-wild deployments using metrics such as engagement depth (session length) and the diversity of unique MITRE ATT\&CK patterns elicited; and (4) \textbf{defender cost}, comprising token consumption, API latency, and hardware overhead.
+We note that very recent work of Aradi et al. \cite{aradi2025metrics} provides a more comprehensive honeypot evaluation framework, including metrics for attack interaction depth (3) and fingerprinting resistance (1), and are recommended to be considered in future evaluations.